-COVID-19 Vaccine Advocates
+Updates from COVID-19 Vaccine Advocates

-Dr. Caldera and Dr. Farraye recently wrote a post for the ACG Blog “What GI Clinicians Can Do to Help End the COVID-19 Pandemic” (January 15, 2021) in which they write that, “GI clinicians should become COVID-19 vaccine advocates by personally receiving a COVID-19 vaccine and sharing their experience with their staff, patients, and family members.”
+In 2021, in a post for the ACG Blog “What GI Clinicians Can Do to Help End the COVID-19 Pandemic” (January 15, 2021) they wrote, “GI clinicians should become COVID-19 vaccine advocates by personally receiving a COVID-19 vaccine and sharing their experience with their staff, patients, and family members.”

 WATCH VIA ACG EDUCATION UNIVERSE

-Download and Share: ACG Handout “1Fact/1Myth”
+Download and Share: ACG Handout “1Fact/1Myth” COVID-19 Vaccine Information

 Drawing verbatim on information from CDC and including the source and web link, this handout addresses common myths and misconceptions.